 - Cool on a wire rack for 5 minutes, then run a knife around the outside edge of the cheesecake to loosen it from the sides of the pan.
 Cheesecake shrinks as it cools.
 If it attached to the sides of the pan as it cools, it will pull and crack.

 How do you fix a cracked cheesecake?

 - Chill the cheesecake completely.
 Use clean hands to press it together as much as possible.

 - Place an offset spatula in hot water.
 Dry it off and run it over the top of the cheesecake.
 Clean the spatula and repeat until the crack is gone.

-- Cover it with a chocolate ganache, pie filling, or this Whipped Cream recipe and no one will ever know it is there.
+- Cover it with a chocolate ganache, pie filling, or this homemade whipped cream and no one will ever know it is there.

 - Banana Pudding Cheesecake

 Love a recipe you tried from Inside BruCrew Life?

 Please leave a 5 star ⭐️ rating and/or a review in the comments section further below.